noemiwol/exercise/README.md

-# exercisethis repository is dedicated to practicing C #.
+# exercise in this repository is dedicated to practicing C #.